Agent Analytics Skill

 Section titled “Install”Install from the public skill repo:

-npx skills add Agent-Analytics/agent-analytics-skillIf the installer asks which skill to install, choose agent-analytics.
+npx skills add agent-analytics/skillsIf the installer asks which skill to install, choose agent-analytics.

 You can also install it explicitly:

-npx skills add Agent-Analytics/agent-analytics-skill --skill agent-analyticsThe source is public:
+npx skills add agent-analytics/skills --skill agent-analyticsThe source is public:

 What To Ask Your Agent